saumya1904/AtliQ-Grand-Hotel-Chain-Revenue-Management-Dashboard/README.md

 This dashboard was developed as part of the Codebasics Resume Challenge and focuses on analyzing revenue trends for the hospitality industry. <br />
 🏨 Domain: Hospitality <br />
 📊 Function: Revenue Management <br />
-## Company Overview:
-AtliQ Grand is a renowned five-star hotel chain with a presence across India, boasting over 20 years of excellence in the hospitality industry. <br />
 ## 📊 _[Dashboard Features](https://github.com/saumya1904/AtliQ-Grand-Hotel-Chain-Revenue-Management-Dashboard/blob/main/home.png)_
 •	Filters based on city and room class. <br />
 •	Week-on-week comparisons, including ADR, RevPAR, occupancy rates, etc. <br />